jesseinvent/fraud_prediction_EDA/README.md

 - Extracting latent feature from trained encoders.
 - Calculating reconstruction error.
 - Combine derived latent features and reconstruction error into the main derived dataset for more accurate classification.
-- Retraining supervised learning models final combined datasets.
+- Retrain all supervised learning models using final combined datasets.